Stop 1: Pope-9097 Bryant Ave

 Garden Features

-Do you have any specimen trees-shrubs that would be a focal point of your garden?
+Do you have any specimen trees-shrubs that would be a focal of your garden?

 Does your garden feature a variety of native plants, trees, and shrubs?